Voyeur Dorm, L.C. v. City of Tampa: Opinion

 The circuit court reversed the lower court decision, and found that Voyeur Dorm could not be defined as an adult-oriented business under Tampa's zoning codes, which had been written with physical businesses in mind.
 Judge Fredrick Dubina wrote that "the offering occurs when the videotaped images are dispersed over the Internet and into the public eye for consumption.
 The City Code cannot be applied to a location that does not, itself, offer adult entertainment to the public."

 While several U.S. Supreme Court precedents had upheld efforts by cities to improve residential neighborhoods via zoning codes that prohibited adult-oriented businesses, the 11th Circuit found that those efforts had been supported by evidence of secondary effects.
 On the other hand, as an online-only business, Voyeur Dorm did not attract disreputable characters to the neighborhood around the building where the online entertainment originated.

 Lawyers on both sides in the case noted that free speech issues, which may be relevant as Voyeur Dorm was a content creator, were not being argued, and that the ruling should be about the city's zoning codes specifically.
-Tampa appealed the circuit court ruling to the Supreme Court, but the Supreme Court declined to hear the case.
+Tampa appealed the circuit court ruling to the U.S. Supreme Court, but the high court declined to hear the case.